Le Coucou (restaurant): History

 Before beginning Le Coucou, Rose was a chef in Paris at his own restaurant, Spring.
 Rose continued to operate Spring after founding Le Coucou.
 Before formally partnering with Starr, Rose worked briefly in the kitchen of Starr's restaurant Buddakan.
 Rose has a reputation as a "cerebral" chef, in contrast to Starr's "mass-appeal" restaurants.
 However, Rose found Starr's existing roster of restaurants comforting as a source of support for Le Coucou.

 The restaurant opened in June 2016.
 Roman and Williams designed the restaurant's interior.
 The décor includes a mural by artist Dean Barger, inspired by the works of French painter Hubert Robert.

 The restaurant was closed for over a year during the COVID-19 pandemic.
 It reopened in November 2021.
 Four months were spent preparing for the reopening.
 Though Le Coucou serves primarily French food, the reworked menu included dishes based on recipes from Spain and Portugal.
 Rose has said these were included "to give people a sense that there’s a big wide world out there, even while travel is still a bit curtailed" due to the pandemic.

 Anna Sorokin ate at the restaurant frequently while living in 11 Howard.

-Menu
+Menu and offerings

 Rose has said the closed New York City French restaurant Lutèce inspired the menu at Le Coucou.